GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/tilemap/reference.md

 Set the Tiled or LDtk file containing the Tilemap data to display.
 This is usually the main file exported from Tiled/LDtk.

 **Tileset JSON file**
-Set the JSON file with the tileset data (sometimes that is embeded in the Tilemap, so not needed)
+Set the JSON file with the tileset data (sometimes that is embedded in the Tilemap, so not needed)

 **Scale on X axis**
 Change the width's scale of an object.